Zacsluss/particle_physics_simulator/CONTRIBUTING.md

 # Contributing to Particle Physics Simulator

-First off, thank you for considering contributing to Particle Physics Simulator!
+Thank you for considering contributing to the Particle Physics Simulator!
 It's people like you that make this project such a great learning tool.

 ## 🌟 Ways to Contribute